 As noted above this section, the MMPA establishes a general moratorium or prohibition on the take of marine mammals, including take by Level B (behavioral) harassment.
-The MMPA establishes a process discussed in Section 1.2.1 by which individuals engaged in specified activities within a specified geographic area may request an IHA for the incidental tale of small numbers of marine mammals.
+The MMPA establishes a process discussed in Section 1.2.1 by which individuals engaged in specified activities within a specified geographic area may request an IHA for the incidental take of small numbers of marine mammals.

-On January 8, 2013, L-DEO submitted an application demonstrating both the need and potential eligibility for issuance of an IHA in connection with the seismic cruise described in Section 1.1.1.
-We now have a corresponding duty to determine whether and how we can fashion an IHA authorizing take by Level B harassment incidental to the activities described in L-DEO's application.
+On April 5, 2013, SIO submitted an application demonstrating both the need and potential eligibility for issuance of an IHA in connection with the seismic cruise described in Section 1.1.1.
+NMFS needs to review the IHA application to determine if the action proposed is consistent with relevant regulatory and statutory policy.
+We now have a corresponding duty to determine whether and how we can fashion an IHA authorizing take by Level B harassment incidental to the activities described in SIO's application.
 The need for this action is therefore established and framed by the MMPA and our responsibilities under section 101(a)(5)(D) of the MMPA, its implementing regulations, and other applicable requirements which will influence our decision making, such as section 7 of the ESA which is discussed in more detail below this section.
 In order for an alternative to be considered reasonable it must meet the statutory and regulatory requirements.
 The previously mentioned purpose and need guide us in developing reasonable alternatives for consideration, including alternative means of mitigating potential adverse effects.
 We are thus developing and analyzing alternatives of developing and issuing an IHA, not alternative means of the applicant carrying out the underlying activities described in its application.
 We do recognize though that mitigation measures developed and included in a final IHA might affect those activities.